egorssed/opencode-subagent-budget/README.md

 - **Two-stage lifecycle**: sessions move one-way from `execution` to `finalization` when any limit is breached.
 - **Dual-metric tracking**: cumulative tool invocations and estimated ingested context tokens, isolated per `sessionID`.
-- **Primary-agent exemption**: `build`, `plan`, and `orchestrator` are unconstrained by default; per-agent overrides can assign custom budgets.
+- **Configured-agent guard**: only agents with an explicit, enabled capacity profile are restricted; unconfigured and unnamed agents are exempt by default, and per-agent overrides can assign custom budgets.
 - **Finalization whitelist**: permit specific tools (and optionally specific file paths) once a budget is exhausted.
 - **Transparent feedback**: interception errors explain which limit was hit, and live budget status is injected into the system prompt.
 - **Hierarchical config**: global defaults → per-agent overrides → environment variables.
-- **Zero runtime dependencies**: executes natively as TypeScript under OpenCode's Bun-based plugin runtime.
+- **BPE token estimation**: accurate per-session token budgets with bounded-cost counting for large tool outputs.

 ## Installation